 Drawing angled lines

 When you draw a relation without breakpoints between two objects, it defaults to a straight line between the two objects.
 When two objects are not in a straight line relative to each other, it results in a diagonal line.
 For the clarity of a model, it may be desirable not to draw straight lines, but lines with angles in it.
 Example:

 If you want Enterprise Studio to automatically create angles in a line when drawing relations, click thecontrol in the Layout group on the Home ribbon tab.
 Then draw the relations.
 While drawing, an angle is automatically created in the line where applicable.
 If you wish to draw straight lines again, click the control again.

 If you want to draw lines with angles on an occasional basis, then it is more convenient to hold down the Ctrl key while drawing a relation.
 Once you release the button, you will draw straight lines again.

 If you want to determine the location of the angles yourself, then manually add breakpoints to the line.

 Specifying the line curvature

-At the Graphics options, you can specify whether the breakpoints in relations must be right-angled or curved with the Use line curves check box.
-If the box is selected, the breakpoints will be curved, if the box is clear, right angles are used.
+At the graphics options for diagrams and views, you can specify whether the breakpoints in relations must be right-angled or curved with the Use line curves option.
+If selected, the breakpoints will be curved, if not selected, right angles are used.
 Below are two examples: